FalconSocial/frontend-assignment/README.md

 #### How does it work?
 Provided that all of the acceptance criteria are up to standard, we start looking into how you implemented the solution.

-I.e. How did you decide to structure the application?
+- How did you decide to structure the application?
 How is it architectured?
-How do you manage state in the application?
-How scalable is your application?
+- How do you manage state in the application?
+- How scalable is your application?
-How performant is it?
+- How performant is it?
 Which coding patterns and constructs do you utilise?
-Where and how do you handle edge cases?
+- Where and how do you handle edge cases?
 What about error handling?
 Is it accessible?

 #### How's the sense of quality?
 While assessing the inner workings we also take a step back and look at the overall solution.